greg-raven/Impeachment-Chronicles/_posts/2022-07-02-capitol-police-were-warned-about-blm.md

 According to a former FBI agent on the ground at the US Capitol, at least one bus load of Antifa goons infiltrated the Trump rally as part of a false flag operation.

-Senator Ron Johnson (R-WI) on Tuesday entered into the record explosive testimony of eyewitness accounts from Michael Waller detailing how he saw “agents-provocateurs” at the Capitol.
+Senator Ron Johnson (R-WI) on Tuesday entered into the record explosive testimony of eyewitness accounts from Michael Waller detailing how he saw "agents-provocateurs" at the Capitol.

-> An eyewitness account that I read excerpts from in today’s hearing provides a different perspective on what, why and how things got out of control at the Capitol on Jan.
+> An eyewitness account that I read excerpts from in today's hearing provides a different perspective on what, why and how things got out of control at the Capitol on Jan.
 6 @jmichaelwaller @fdrlst https://t.co/hp0T2qT8nv
 >
 > <cite>Senator Ron Johnson (@SenRonJohnson) February 23, 2021</cite>